electron/governance/wg-api/best-practices.md

 protocol.updatePrivilegedScheme({ scheme: 'app', privileges: { secure: true } })
 ```

+### Return null when no result from lookup functions

+APIs that intend to find an object by an identifier should return `null` in the
+case that the instance is not found.

 ## Classes

 ### Use a class's name as the module name